“Great stories happen to those who can tell them” - Ira Glass

 The Information Arts and Information Design Practices Course at Srishti will explore the idea that all data is narrative.
 Information is narrative, but with purposefulness.
 Identity and information environments are intrinsically linked.

-From a knowledge based society, the challenge is to move to a wisdom based society.
+From a knowledge-based society, the challenge is to move to a wisdom-based society.
 To this end, we seek to find ways to seamlessly draw from the essence and spirit of the jester, the bard and the wandering minstrels in our modern guises.
 In that, the Information Arts and Information Design program is about crafting oneself as a storyteller, a behroopiya, whose stories are crafted through the fine lenses of time and space, cultures and contexts, information, knowledge and the extraction of wisdom.
 The axis of the course revolves around Self & Contemplation, Context Sensitivity and Leadership.

 The implications of design lie not so much in their ability to communicate as in the values that inform their conception.
 At IAIDP, the purpose of building a narrative and using it for communication is embedded in ethics and empathy, responsibility, deep understanding and an essential rooting of oneself in the environment.
 At IAIDP our work will be defined and informed by the values of: